 - Leverage the technology available to hold a virtual event – Zoom, Go to Meeting, Google Hangout, or any other high-end production tool.

-- Hold a “non-event” event.
-Virtual 5K, Summertime Soiree, Cutest Pet Contest, Fanciest Family, etc.
+- Hold a “non-event” event like a Virtual 5K, Summertime Soiree, Cutest Pet Contest, Fanciest Family, etc.

 - Integrate social media into your virtual events.